Shobna Nijhawan : Research Interests

 4. Hindi and Urdu writings on nationalism form the subject of an anthology I edited: Nationalism in the Vernacular.
 Hindi, Urdu, and the Literature of Indian Freedom (Permanent Black 2010).
 This anthology comprises a selection of literary writings in Hindi and Urdu from the second half of the nineteenth century up to Indian Independence.
 The fictional and non-fictional writings reflect on nationalism as a cultural ideology and political movement as it was formed in literature while also informing the political.
 They introduce eminent and marginalized writers from the Hindi and Urdu literary scenes, amongst them women, peasants and Dalit writers.
 In addition to broadening the literary archive through hitherto unknown translations in prose genres and poetry, the anthology also explores how the contested relationship between the two vernaculars was being consolidated and sealed, even as these texts were being written.

-5. Pedagogical questions around second-language acquisition, especially that of less-commonly-taught languages, and challenges in integrating languages and cultures into the curriculum, have been of a research interest of mine ever since I began teaching.
-I make use of technology to benefit from the variety of possibilities to deliver course content and design web-enhanced teaching materials with the aim of enhancing student learning.
-Creating a learning environment that is conducive to technology-enhanced learning without losing out of sight didactic and pedagogical concepts is one of my major goals as teacher of Hindi-Urdu.
-I have blended my introductory and intermediate Hindi-Urdu courses and continue to participate in academic conversations on heritage learning and the teaching of less-commonly taught languages.
-Transcultural competence along with linguistic competence (for language courses) are particular concerns of mine.
+5. Pedagogical and didactical questions surrounding second-language acquisition, especially that of less-commonly-taught languages have been a research interest of mine ever since I began teaching.
+I make use of technology to benefit from the variety of possibilities to deliver course content and design web-enhanced teaching materials with the aim of improving students' learning experience.
+I have also created workbooks for use in the Hindi-Urdu language classroom.
+More recently, I have developed the Hindi-Urdu heritage stream that encourages heritage learners to build on their existing linguistic and cultural skills.
+Teaching transcultural competence along with linguistic competence are particular concerns of mine.